2026 Hands-On Review

 add

-Rotary pumps are significantly quieter, allow for direct plumbing to a water line, and deliver constant pressure instantly.
+Rotary pumps are much quieter, allow for direct plumbing to a water line, and deliver constant pressure instantly.
 Vibration pumps are more compact and build pressure more slowly (providing a natural pre-infusion), but they are louder and rely on a reservoir.

 What are the different types of pre-infusion?